shrideio/shoebox/README.md

 The `setup_containers.sh` scripts creates directories for container volume mounts, generates `.evn` files, and copies configuration files (i.e. Vault and Consul) to service working directories if necessary.
 It also generates secrets for certain service components (i.e. databases) and users if required, and stores them in the `secretes.ini` files in services working directories.

+> IMPORTANT: Once the secrets are created they remain intact, therefore  `setup_containers.sh` can be run multiple times without modifying credentials.

 The `ports_prefix.ini` file at the repository root (`$REPO_ROOT`) defines the prefixes for ports assigned to containers.
-The port definitions are hard-coded in the [service]-docker-compose.yml files, however the port prefixes can be modified in the mentioned file before running `setup_containers.sh`.
+The port definitions are hard-coded in the [service]-docker-compose.yml files, however, the port prefixes can be modified in the mentioned file before running `setup_containers.sh`.

  `setup_containers.sh` requires two input parameters, first for the services root directory and second for a domain name.
 Check if `$SHOEBOX_ROOT` and `$YOUR_DOMAIN` are set before running the script.